 Q: How do you motivate your team?

-A: I motivate my team my engaging them into personal development training.
+A: I motivate my team my engaging them in personal development training.
 I also give credits when credit is due.

 The interviewer wants to know how you handle your team and keep them motivated to be contributors.